Moya/Moya/docs/Examples/CachePolicyPlugin.md

 let provider = MoyaProvider<RequestTarget>(plugins: [CachePolicyPlugin()])
 ```

-Also, our targets must be conforming our `CachePolicyGettableType` protocol:
+Also, our targets need to conform to our `CachePolicyGettableType` protocol:

 ```swift
 extension RequestTarget: CachePolicyGettableType {